Calan Breckon • Updated March 3, 2023

 The best part about Subkit right now is that it’s still in its beta so they’re offering a great deal to those who sign up now.
 The platform runs very similar to Patreon but has a lot of big plans to bypass Patreon in what it has to offer.

-Right now if you join you won’t pay a single dollar until you start making $500 or more per month.
-Once you hit that number you’ll only need to pay a flat fee of $39 a month.
-Everything is run through Stripe so it’s super quick and easy to set up and if you don’t know how they’ll walk you through the process when you sign up.
+Everything is run through Stripe so it’s super quick and easy to set up and if you don’t know how they’ll walk you through the process when you sign up with their website builder.
 If you’re looking for the quickest business in a box option, this would be it.

-If you’re looking for a membership site that you can grow with and you want to help contribute to its growth, then Subkit is the way to go.
-I really loved working with Searchie during their growth stage because I got to help them build a better product for me to use, you can get the same benefit here with Subkit where they will actually listen to what you have to say, which won’t happen with other platforms.
+I really loved working with Searchie during their growth stage because I got to help them build a better product for me to use, you can get the same benefit here with Subkit where they will actually listen to what you have to say, which won’t happen with other member management platforms.

 PRICE:

-Free
+• Free Plan

-Start paying $39 a month once you hit $500 of revenue per month
+• Start paying $39 a month once you hit $500 of revenue per month

 6. Patreon